Skip navigation

 Once you have completed your FAFSA and listed Northumbria University as your school, our Financial Aid Officer will issue you with an estimated Cost of Attendance (CoA) for your program via email.

-The Cost of Attendance document outlines all the annual costs of the entire i2i programme at Northumbria University, including:
+The Cost of Attendance document outlines all the eligible annual costs associated with the i2i programme at Northumbria University, including:

-• Stafford loan origination fees (Normally 1-3% of your overall loan)
+• Stafford loan origination fees (Normally 1-3% of your overal loan)

-The Cost of Attendance for 2021/22 is $58,800.
+The Cost of Attendance for 2024/25 is likely to be in the region of $50,000.
 The $USD amount is liable to change each year due to variance in currency exchange rates.
-We aim to publish a $USD equivalent Cost of Attendance by May for the forthcoming academic year.
+We aim to publish a $USD equivalent Cost of Attendance in the Spring of the forthcoming academic year.

 This is a budgeting exercise.
 Factors to consider will include but are not limited to: